joshcanhelp/josh-to-11/content/post/82-the-search-for-a-new-cell-phone.md

 wpid: 652
 ---

-# The Search for a New Cell Phone

 Ever since I started designing and building websites, I find myself approaching procedures in my life like a site that needs to be constructed.